tf664/worldwidewizard/README.md

 # World Wide Wizard

-**World Wide Wizard** is a digital implementation of the classic card game "Wizard" by Amigo.
+World Wide Wizard is a digital implementation of the classic card game "Wizard" by Amigo.
 This web-based version allows players to enjoy the game online without needing physical cards or being in the same location.

+---

+## Disclaimer & Copyright
+This is an unofficial digital implementation created for educational and entertainment purposes.
+All rights to the original Wizard card game belong to AMIGO Spiel + Freizeit GmbH and Ken Fisher.
+No commercial use intended.

 ## About the Game